 List is also used a source for aliases when the authors provide background information on the threat under discussion: "Virus Name: This virus has at least 17

 names in active use."
 The article was written by David Moore and Colleen Shannon.
+Secure Enterprise Magazine, March 1, 2006 CME-24 was the main topic of

 a March 1, 2006 article in Secure Enterprise Magazine entitled "All